Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Jason T. Liberty - Royal Caribbean Cruises Ltd.

-Well, what typically say is we're at least 50% booked 12 months out, and it's pretty linear.
+Well, we typically say is we're at least 50% booked 12 months out, and it's pretty linear.

 Jared Shojaian - Wolfe Research LLC